Takakiriy/typrm/README.md

     (workA1, workB1)  #to: (workA2 : workB2)  #template: (__NameA__ : __NameB__)

+The typrm replace command replaces the contents of a file according to the `#to:` tag found in all files.
+All files are files that are in the `TYPRM_FOLDER` environment variable or the folder specified in the `--folder` option.
+If you specify a file name, it processes the `#to:` tag in the specified file.

+    typrm r
+    typrm replace
+    typrm replace  --folder my_folder
+    typrm r  __FileName__

 ## Powerful search - #keyword tag, #glossary tag make highly accurate search